Take a look below to see what's new and improved in ArcGIS Pro 1.4.

 - Five new tutorials, Store validation results in your project, Author and share Reviewer rules, Validate address data using Reviewer rules, Validate address data using batch jobs, and Manage validation results, are now available.

-- You can now share locators to Portal for ArcGIS (10.5 or later) from ArcGIS Pro.
+- You can now share locators to ArcGIS Enterprise (10.5 or later) from ArcGIS Pro.
 Learn more about sharing locators to your portal.

 - Quality and performance improvements have been made to the address locator styles.